 Display your security company’s signs and stickers.
 This one goes hand in hand with investing in a security system.
 The same study from North Carolina noted that signs of increased security — like alarm stickers and signs from your security company, or surveillance cameras — were a deterrent when placed in windows, doors or yards where people can see them.

 Keep your property well lit.
 Having good lighting, paired with keeping any bushes or trees near windows trimmed, can also discourage targeting due to lack of a convenient hiding place.
 No one wants the spotlight on them when they are up to something dubious, after all.
-According to a survey done by KGW last year of 86 inmates serving time for burglary in Oregon, homes with large bushes or trees and blind spots as ideal targets are ideal targets.
+According to a survey done by KGW last year of 86 inmates serving time for burglary in Oregon, homes with large bushes or trees and blind spots are ideal targets.
 Things like motion activated lights and 360 degree lighting coverage leave intruders nowhere to hide.

 Know your neighbors.
 Make it a point to get to know the neighbors on your street.
 Better yet, form a neighborhood watch to keep an eye on the block and alert police if anything suspicious is happening.
 It also doesn’t hurt to give a trusted neighbor your contact information in case they see something odd happening around your property.